DavidYKay/davidykay.github.io/about.md

 ## What

-In order to perform this service, I am the founder of [Merge Conflicts](https://www.mergeconflicts.com), providing code review to Clojure developers around the world.
+In order to perform this service, I'm developing ViaChat, a chat application designed to maximize the effectiveness of distributed development teams.